Chai-spiced cream scones with roasted pears? Yes.

 2 firm pears – Bosc is less juicy that the d’Anjou pears in the photos

 3/4 cup (94 g) all-purpose flour

 A cookie sheet

 1. Prepare the pears: Heat oven to 375°F (190°C).
 Peel and core pears; cut into 1/2-in (1-cm) chunks.
 Line a large baking sheet with parchment paper.
 Arrange pear chunks on parchment and roast until they feel dry to the touch and look a little browned underneath, about 20-30 minutes.
 Slide parchment paper with pear chunks onto a cooling rack (or onto a plate in the fridge or freezer to speed this up) and cool to lukewarm.

 3. Grease a cookie sheet and set aside.

-4. Add the whole-wheat pastry flour, all-purpose flour, and baking powder to a medium bowl and stir to combine.
-Add the honey, cream, apricots, and sage and stir in a few quick strokes to incorporate.
+4. Add the whole-wheat pastry flour, all-purpose flour, spice mix, and baking powder to a medium bowl and stir to combine.
+Add the honey, cream, and pears and stir in a few quick strokes to incorporate.
 Form the dough into a ball with your hands.

 5. Place the ball of dough onto a floured surface and flatten into a 8-in/ 20-cm disk.
 Cut into 8 wedges with a large knife and place them on the cookie sheet.